 This program will ensure care is investigated in 'crip time' and from intersectional perspectives, creating a network of new knowledges.
 Tian Zhang’s, ‘A manifesto for radical care or how to be a human in the arts’ (Sydney Review of Books) and Care Work: Dreaming Disability Justice by Leah Lakshmi Piepzna-Samarasinha are touchstones.

 The program is supported by the ‘Curatorium of Care,' a non-hierarchical support structure from which this program will grow.
-Members include: Riana Head-Toussaint, Tian Zhang, Verónica Barac-Gomez, Eddie Abd, Jason L’Ecuyer and Jessica Olivieri.
+Members include: Riana Head-Toussaint, Tian Zhang, Hannah Donnelly, Hareen Johl, Eddie Abd, Celine Cheung and Jessica Olivieri.

 SEASON OF CARE ARTIST RESIDENCIES

 A critique of care, an embrace of care and a new kind of being together.
-The next phase of A Season of Care, will see seven artists in residence from May 1.
+The second phase of A Season of Care, saw seven artists in residence over the first week of May.
 They will discuss and develop their practice though the lens of care over one week at Utp's home base in Bankstown.

 Image: Nancy Trieu